Tax bill passed by House Republicans would gut Biden-era clean energy tax credits

 “Once the land is sold, we will never get it back,” Zinke said after the provision’s removal. ”Public access, sportsmanship, grazing tourism — our entire Montanan way of life is connected to our public lands.”

-The land sales had been inserted in an early version of the bill following a late-night committee vote, despite earlier pledges from Republican leaders that land sales were off the table.
+The land sales had been inserted in the bill following a late-night committee vote, despite earlier pledges from Republican leaders that land sales were off the table.

-Supporters said the sales would generate revenue and ease growth pressures by creating room for more and cheaper housing in booming Western cities such as Las Vegas, Reno, Nevada and St. George, Utah.
+Supporters said the sales would generate revenue and ease growth pressures by creating room for more and cheaper housing in booming Western cities such as Las Vegas, Reno, Nevada, and St. George, Utah.
 Those communities are hemmed in by federal property, which makes up 80% of the land in Nevada and 63% in Utah.
-Some states in the Midwest and East have 1% or less federal land by comparison.

 A spokesperson for Nevada Republican Rep. Mark Amodei, who sponsored the bid to sell federal lands in his state, said his office was “exploring all options” to make the transfers happen.